Managing User or Client ID Authenticators

 Your tenant ID (the identifier of your tenant, starting with the letter "t", for example, t987198273d986w9869)

-You need a privileged user in order to have enough permissions to perform the actions listed below.
+You need a privileged user with sufficient permissions to perform the actions listed below

 Using a bearer token from an non-privileged user / Client ID will result in 401 / 403 HTTP responses from the service APIs.
 For further information on getting a token, see Enabling User Authentication.

-To get the internal ID of the user, you can user a search request with the externalId (see Internal IDs vs External IDs).
+To get the internal ID of the user, perform a search request with the externalId (see Internal IDs vs External IDs).

 POST https://[base-server-url]/scim/{tenant}/v2/Users/.search HTTP/1.1